kinshuk4/daily-coding-problem-solutions/README.md

 ---

-### Problem 304
+### Problem 304 (Hard)

 This problem was asked by Two Sigma.

 A knight is placed on a given square on an `8 x 8` chessboard.
-It is then moved randomly several times, where each move is a standard knight move.
+It is then moved randomly several times, where each move is a standard [knight move](https://en.wikipedia.org/wiki/Knight_(chess)#Movement).
 If the knight jumps off the board at any point, however, it is not allowed to jump back on.

 After `k` moves, what is the probability that the knight remains on the board?